fujob11-code/sql_project_job_data_analysis/README.md

     salary_year_avg DESC
 LIMIT 10;
 ```
-Here's the breakdown of top-paying data analyst roles (2024–2025):
+Here's the breakdown of top-paying data analyst roles in Canada (2024–2025):
 - **Huge Salary Potential:** Salaries range from ~$160K to ~$385K, showing that senior and specialized analytics roles can reach executive-level compensation.

 - **Remote & Global Opportunities:** Several jobs are listed as “Anywhere” or across multiple countries, highlighting the rise of remote-friendly high-paying analytics roles.